GiniProj/HW_Week3_Part1-Spaceship/README.md

 2. **Player Position Transition at Next Level and Game Over Enhancements**: I added the option to change the `gotoNextLevel` position relative to the object's last position or independently.
 Additionally, the Game Over scene has been updated to exclude the player and include a UI score that updates according to the `game_status` class, featuring an improved UI design.
 3. **Modified Spawn Position and velocity**: Changed the game property to be more exciting, enemy spawn and direction movements.

+## References Implementations

+### ClickSpawner.cs Update Function
+The `Update` function in `ClickSpawner.cs` is responsible for spawning objects when the assigned key is pressed and handling the cooldown period.
+You can view the function [here](https://github.com/GiniProj/HW_Week3_Part1-Spaceship-AG/blob/main/Assets/Scripts/2-spawners/ClickSpawner.cs#L37).

+### TextScoreUpdate.cs Script
+The `TextScoreUpdate` script updates the displayed score in the Game Over scene.
+You can view the script [here](https://github.com/GiniProj/HW_Week3_Part1-Spaceship-AG/blob/main/Assets/TextScoreUpdate.cs).

+### GotoNextLevel.cs Script
+The `GotoNextLevel` script handles transitioning to the next level and positioning.
+You can view the script [here](https://github.com/GiniProj/HW_Week3_Part1-Spaceship-AG/blob/main/Assets/Scripts/4-levels/GotoNextLevel.cs).

+---
 * Files and farther explanation in here:
 [here](https://github.com/gamedev-at-ariel/gamedev-5782/blob/master/04-unity-triggers/homework.pdf)